 Guest blogging is one way to build links, to generate traffic and to convert visitors into customers.
-A lot of beginners in Search Engine Optimization (SEO), however, forget about this strategy.
+A lot of beginners in Search Engine Optimisation (SEO), however, forget about this strategy.
 Maybe because other techniques are already sufficient for them to achieve their objectives or they do not know how to start.
 If you are one of those Internet marketers who wish to try your luck on guest blogging but have no idea where to begin, here are the things to do:

 Do your research and make a list of all the blog in your niche and check out each one to see if guest-posting there can give you the SEO benefits you need.
 Look for blogs that your target audience might be interested in, as well as the ones that you can realistically build a lasting relationship with.

 If you want to a popular blog to publish your post, you should also make sure that your own blog is consistent and up-to-date.
 Make sure your writing style fits well with the blog you’re pitching to and keep in mind that you should always write with a specific audience in mind.

 In the blog sites, try to know if they are accepting guest bloggers.
 If yes, then you are fortunate.
 Include them in your shortlist.
 Submit your application or register online.
 Introduce yourself to the blog owners.
 Tell them about your education and qualifications, including your writing experiences.
 Inform them how they can benefit from your expertise (especially in terms of traffic) and how you can help them promote the blog site.

 Once accepted, you must read and understand the guidelines set for guest bloggers prior to joining.
 More importantly, check their traffic.
 Do not forget the primary reason you want to guest blog: increase the number of your site visitors.
 So, do not write blogs on a site that does not enjoy heavy traffic.